qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ......

 ``Added geom info`` [vector: any]
-  Copy of the input vector layer with the addition of the geometry fields
+  Copy of the input vector layer with the addition of the geometry fields.

 .. _qgisaggregate: